Unkerpaulie/school_report/notes.md

 ## Functionality for MVP demo

-bugs to fix
+### To do list

-[ ] logo upload
+[x] logo upload
 [ ] favicon upload
-[ ] test script not showing test scores on reports
+[x] test script not showing test scores on reports
-[ ] formating of reports in bulk download
+[x] formating of reports in bulk download
-    [ ] stars not being generated
+    [x] stars not being generated
-    [ ] footer placed too high
+    [x] footer placed too high
+    [x] add school address and contact info
-[ ] review columns listed on finalize page
+    [ ] possibly a "sticker" for outstanding students [x] review columns listed on finalize page
-[ ] fix password change logic
+[x] disable edit and delete actions for tests that have been finalized [ ] fix password change logic
-[ ] incorporate recommend to next level in term review [ ] work on transition sequence
+[ ] incorporate `recommend_for_advancement` in term review
+[ ] work on transition sequence
 [ ] clean up code that is no longer in use
+[x] come up with a name and domain

-Set up a skool.com forum for teachers to discuss and request features and bug fixes Come up with a name and domain
+[ ] Set up a skool.com forum for teachers to discuss and request features and bug fixes [ ] Create demo video
-Create demno video

-Documentation:
+[ ] create an activity model and activity history table view [ ] Populate recent activity box on dashboard
+[ ] allow the creation of multiple standard groups
+[x] princiapls/admin cannot edit term reports
+[ ] "Preferences" link for users to customize their experience (fixed header, dark mode, etc.)
+[x] Teachers should not edit or enroll students from student detail view [x] Populate Student detail Acaedmic Performance card with reports [ ] order tests by date ascending
+[ ] work on optimizing queries that are duplicated
+[ ] Write unit tests for the functionality as it is now

+### Documentation list

 - Create a principal user account
-- Principal sets up school info
+- Principal sets up school info. this generates standards
 - Principal sets year and term limits and number of school days
 - Principal adds teachers and admin staff
-- Principal/admin adds students, assignes to classes
+- Principal/admin adds students, assigns to classes
 - Principal/admin assigns teachers to classes
-- Teacher adds subjects
+- Teacher adds subjects *
 - Teacher creates tests
 - Teacher adds scores
-- Teacher finalizes reports
+- Teacher completes and finalizes reports
 - Teacher/principal/admin downloads reports

-Teacher requests features and bug fixes
+### Transition sequence

+- Ensure new year and terms set up
+- All students unenrolled at end of year
+- students with `recommend_for_advancement` = True are advanced to next class
+- students with `recommend_for_advancement` = False are repeated in same class
+- STD 5 students graduate out of the system and set as inactive
+- New students enrolled in Inf 1
+- Teachers re-assigned to classes

+### Things to understand
+- dev vs prod workflow
+- pdf generation
+- finalize flag for entire class
+- possible refactor of long views.py files